 The truth is that the earlier versions of some applications might not be supported by macOS 10.13.
 But it’s difficult to say exactly what apps aren’t compatible with macOS High Sierra right now because developers update them on a daily basis.
 The best option is to visit the app’s official site and check this information.

 So, if you want to use your favorite apps, make sure to update them to the latest version.
 Otherwise, they won’t run on macOS High Sierra.

 We hope our article was useful and you found all information about mac High Sierra compatibility and requirements you wanted to know.
-Very soon you’ll get access to all the latest improvements of a new version of macOS.
-In the meanwhile, prepare your Mac for the upgrade.
+Starting September 25th you get access to all the latest improvements of a new version of macOS.
+To make it shine on your machine, prepare your Mac for the upgrade.
 Stay tuned!